IanLunn/Sequence/DOCUMENTATION.md

 Sequence relies on the third-party [imagesLoaded](https://github.com/desandro/imagesloaded/) to determine when images have loaded.

+**Browser Support**: [imagesLoaded](https://github.com/desandro/imagesloaded/) does not support Internet Explorer 7 due to its lack of [querySelectorAll](http://caniuse.com/#feat=queryselector) functionality.
+As such, Sequence's preloader will not operate when viewed in Internet Explorer 7.

 ##### `preloader`

-- Type: true/false or a CSS selector
+- Type: true/false or a class/ID selector
 - Default: `false`

 - `true`: Append the default preloader element with the CSS selector (`.sequence-preloader`) to the Sequence element, and add the preloader styles to `<head></head>`
 - `false`: Don't use a preloader
-- CSS Selector: Use a preloader but change the default selector to something of your own liking and don't use default styles, use your own instead.
+- class/ID selector: Use a preloader but change the default selector to a class/ID selector of you liking

 When the preloader is being used, the Sequence element is give a class of `sequence-preloading` during the preloading phase, then `sequence-preloaded` when preloading is complete.